ICI3D/MMED/projects/RespPathogen.md

 ## Research area(s)

-Infectious disease dynamics, scenario analysis, seasonal pathogens
+- Infectious disease dynamics
+- Scenario analysis
+- Seasonal pathogens

 ## Data

 ### Type of data

-- simulated
+- Simulated
-- local surveillance data as available (e.g. South Africa COVID time series)
+- Local surveillance data as available (e.g. South Africa COVID time series)

 ### Source

-- Participants would self-generate simulated data
+- Participants would self-generate simulated data.

 ### Description and status of data

-- To be simulated (or curated, if using local data)
+- To be simulated (or curated, if using local data).

 ## Software